 - WeCARE is a unique initiative that addresses the needs of cash assistance clients with medical and/or mental health barriers to employment by providing customized assistance and services to help clients achieve their highest levels of self-sufficiency.

-You must apply for these services and benefits at a Job Center in your area.
+To apply for Cash Assistance services and benefits, apply at a Job Center in your area.

 New York City residents may apply for a one-time emergency grant, also called a "One Shot", when an unforeseen circumstance prevents the applicant from meeting an expense.
 An applicant must meet eligibility guidelines and is subject to investigative review of the application.
 Emergency grant applicants may obtain rental assistance in cases of impending evictions, assistance with home energy and utility bills, disaster assistance including moving expenses, and the purchase of personal items for health and safety.
 The best way to figure out if someone qualifies for a “One Shot or has an ongoing need that may be better addressed through another benefit program is to refer the client to the job center or program area.
 The staff in each of the designated programs is able to evaluate the client's situation and determine the benefit.